 - Applies non-linearity to the force feedback.
 0.5 is linear, above is stronger response, below is weaker response.

 Mappings of the different actions to controls in the Logitech G27 wheel.

 - Show a GUI for adjusting the force feedback settings in runtime.
 Note: changes here are not saved, but may be used for configuring the force feedback later.

-- Enable Test Effects Play the scene and move the Test Effect controls for experimenting with the different force feedback effects.
+- Enable Test Effects Tool for experimenting with the different force feedback effects.
+Play the scene and move the Test Effect controls to see the reactions in the actual wheel.
 The vehicle doesn't apply force feedback.

 - Debug Gizmos